axxel/zxing-bench/README.md

 found 9 codes in 140ms
 ```

-With `USE_COMMON_FORMATS = false` to detect all supported formats, the timinings change as follows:
+Passing `--all` to detect all supported formats, the timinings change as follows:

 ```
 running zxing-cpp...